With the combination of a small number of people + software + servers and robots

 Nowadays, this would be considered reckless, but the intention is there.

-The forecast is that every project will begin with great enthusiasm, time will run out as it progresses, impatience will lead to impatience in the second half of the project, and finally a decision will be made that will determine failure.
+The forecast is that every project will begin with great enthusiasm, time will run out as it progresses, impatience will lead to impatience in the second half, and finally a decision will be made that will determine failure.

 I believe the best preparatory exercise is to look back on those painful experiences and see what they have in common.